 “You cannot cure what you refuse to diagnose.”

 The diagnosis is a cultural autoimmune disorder.
-The Black peer group, in a perverse act of self-preservation born from historical exclusion, has developed antibodies against the very traits required for collective survival and advancement.
-It mistakes intelligence, diligence, and academic ambition for foreign pathogens — for “white” traits.
-The mechanism is social punishment: isolation, ridicule, and the branding of excellence as racial betrayal.
-The data is unequivocal.
+The Black peer group, in a perverse act of self-preservation born from historical exclusion, has developed antibodies against the very traits needed for collective survival.
+It mistakes intelligence, diligence, and academic ambition for foreign invaders — for “white” traits.
+The weapon is social punishment — isolation, ridicule, and the branding of excellence as racial betrayal.
+The data is clear.
 Black student popularity peaks at a 3.5 GPA and then plummets (Fryer & Torelli, 2010).
 This is not peer pressure.
 This is a peer-enforced cultural quarantine against success.

 The Bottom Line